-The compensation reflected below summarizes the compensation earned by or paid to our non-employee directors for services as members of the Board during fiscal year 2022.
+The compensation reflected below summarizes the compensation earned by or paid to our directors who are not employed by us or any of our subsidiaries ("non-employee directors") for services as members of the Board during fiscal year 2023.
 Directors who were also our employees did not receive any compensation for their service as directors.
+The compensation for Mr. Young, our Chief Executive Officer, is reported in the Summary Compensation Table below.